 Raspberries are abundant in the middle of July, which is when picking season peaks at Berry Hill Farm.
 Check out the farm’s Facebook page for updated picking procedures due to coronavirus concerns.

-Known best for its fall celebrations of all things apples, Blake’s Cider Mill plus Big Apple and Almont locations are growing strawberries.
+Known best for its fall celebrations of all things apples, Blake’s Cider Mill, Big Apple and Almont locations are growing strawberries.
 Though all Blake’s employees will wear masks, customers are not required while in the field or on wagon rides.

 - Address: 38093 Judd Road, Huron Township

-Picking season for blueberries begins in mid-July and runs through August, though check the farm’s Facebook page to verify hours and available dates.
+Picking season for blueberries begins in mid-July and runs through August.
+Check the farm’s Facebook page to verify hours and available dates.

 - Address: 11024 Beach Road, Dexter

-Blueberries have grown on the land since 1937, when day laborers were hired to help harvest the “huckleberries.”
-The farm has buckets available for picking and guests are also encouraged to bring their own.
+Blueberries have grown on the land since 1937.
+The farm has buckets available for picking that you can purchase, guests are also encouraged to bring their own.

 - Address: 6055 Tower Road, Plymouth

-In addition to you-pick options, Donahee has a roadside stand that sells fresh produce, honey, corn, decorative gourds, pumpkins, melons and peaches, making it a destination all summer long.
+In addition to u-pick options, Donahee has a roadside stand that sells fresh produce, honey, corn, decorative gourds, pumpkins, melons and peaches — making it a prime destination all summer long.